Skip to content

 Every key mapping and folder gets two attributes automatically: - name: the part of the key identifier representing this key / folder - index: a numeric identifier, assured to be unique at this folder level

-3. Public identifiers and algorithms
+3. Public key identifiers (or "verifiers") and algorithms

 In Paladin transaction signing can be complex, requiring multiple signatures, using different algorithms, at different stages in the assembly, endorsement/proof and submission of the transaction to the base blockchain.